 Cataracts happen with natural aging, but you can take steps to prevent them.
 To avoid exposing your eyes to sunlight, wear sunglasses that filter out both UVA and UVB rays.
 Sunglasses that only filter out UVB can actually increase your risk of cataracts because they shade your eyes, causing the pupils to open, and this allows more UVA light to enter the eye.

 You can get more antioxidants in your diet by eating citrus fruits and leafy green vegetables.
 You’ll also help offset your risk of heart disease and cancer.
+Reducing alcohol use will help reduce your risk of cataracts; if you have diabetes, controlling your blood sugar will help.
 If you’re a smoker, you can improve your chances even more by quitting.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Cataracts